Isle of Wight Academy: Extracurricular Activities

 Isle of Wight Academy has a number of extracurricular activities for Upper and Lower School students.
 For the Upper School, clubs — such as the Student Council Organization (SCO), Key Club, Drama Club, and Science Club — have the largest degree of participation.
 The Upper School also has a number of academic competition teams, such as the Scholastic Bowl, Battle of the Brains, Science Bowl, Blue Crab Bowl, and Envirothon teams.
 The Upper School has chapters in four national honor societies, the National Honor Society, National Junior Honor Society, French National Honor Society, and Spanish National Honor Society.
 The Lower School has the Junior Student Cooperative Organization (JSCO) and the Middle School Science Club to offer academic enrichment outside of the classroom.

 IWA offers half-credit courses in fine arts, such as Upper School Band, Chorus, and Audio Visual Technology.
 The Upper School participates in the Association of Virginia Academies (AVA) Forensics and Fine Arts competitions, where many students place high in their respective categories.

 Athletics

 Isle of Wight Academy is a member of the Virginia Colonial Conference and Metro Athletic Conference.
 In its history, IWA has won 70 conference season championships, 35 conference tournament championships, and 11 state championships (five in softball, five in football, and one in baseball).
 It sponsors the following varsity and junior varsity sports: football, basketball, volleyball, baseball, softball, cross country, soccer, golf, and winter and fall cheerleading.

 During his time at IWA in the mid-late 2000's, Daniel Brown was a three-sport athlete (basketball, football, and baseball).
 From 2005 to 2007, he helped the school win three consecutive state championships.
-He is now a tight end for the New York Jets of the National Football League (NFL).
+He is a retired tight end of the National Football League (NFL).